morrownr/USB-WiFi/README.md

 - no AP/VLAN support
 - no P2P-client support
 - no P2P-GO support
-- master (AP) mode can crash your system
-- monitor mode support is bad
 - future Realtek support unknown
 - no new source code releases since 2019, and that 2019 release was not a good driver
 - uses a lot of power so using a powered hub may be a good idea